carlsmith/coffeeshop/docs/shortcuts.md

 # Keyboard Shortcuts

-A few new terms: The shell's input field is called the *slate*; the output area above the slate, where this doc is rendered, is called the *board*, and the text editor on the right is just called the *editor*.
+There are three main components to the user interface.
+The input area is called the *slate*.
+The output area, above the slate, is called the *board*.
+The text editor on the right is just called the *editor*.

-Note: The *Meta* key refers to the *Cmd* key on OS X and the *Ctrl* key on everything else.
+Note: The <kbd>Meta</kbd> key refers to <kbd>Cmd</kbd> on OS X and
+<kbd>Ctrl</kbd> on everything else.

 ## Slate Only Keybindings